 - Arrival and departure times should be discussed with the Teacher Associate.
 Dependability and punctuality are essential in the teaching profession. - Student Teachers are to be at school at least 20 minutes before classes commence and expected to stay for the same amount of time after classes are over at a minimum.
-Before the classes commence, the Student Teacher should meet with the Teacher Associate to discuss the daily schedule of observations, prepare classroom resources, and complete any other mutually arranged activities. - Student Teachers must remain at school at the end of the school day to discuss lessons, plan lessons, and to participate in duties that are a part of the teacher's routine. - Student Teachers must develop lesson plans for all lessons they teach.
-Lesson plans must be in the school and available for the Teacher Associate, Administrator, and/or University Consultant to review.
-At this point in their development, Student Teachers are not required to complete a unit, rather a sequence of lesson plans for all subjects taught. - Student Teachers may be asked to teach lessons in subject areas other than their major or minor depending on the Teacher Associate's teaching assignment.
+Before the classes commence, the Student Teacher should meet with the Teacher Associate to discuss the daily schedule of observations, prepare classroom resources, and complete any other mutually arranged activities. - Student Teachers must remain at school at the end of the school day to discuss lessons, plan lessons, and to participate in duties that are a part of the teacher's routine. - Student Teachers must develop units and lesson plans for every subject they teach.
+Lesson plans must be in the school and available for the Teacher Associate, Administrator, and/or University Consultant to review. - Student Teachers may be asked to teach lessons in subject areas other than their major or minor depending on the Teacher Associate's teaching assignment.

 - Resources in the school are available for planning the lessons.
 Student Teachers are expected to locate and return all resources to their respective places.
 Resources are not to be taken without permission. - The Student Teacher will abide by any expectations that the school may have in respect to dress, grooming, general deportment, and interpersonal conduct with pupils.
 This may include providing, to the Central Office or School Administrator, an up-to-date Criminal Record Check.
-These expectations may be best understood from personal observation and consultation with the Administrator and Teacher Associate. - Student Teachers should and are encouraged to participate in any or all of the activities that constitute the normal working day of their Teacher Associate such as meetings, inservice sessions, hall or playground supervision, or outdoor education trips. - Note: While the Student Teacher should share in supervision with the Teacher Associate(s), the Student Teacher cannot assume legal responsibility for pupil supervision.
-It is suggested that the Teacher Associate is always available and on the school site for the Student Teachers' support.
+These expectations may be best understood from personal observation and consultation with the Administrator and Teacher Associate. - Student Teachers should and are encouraged to participate in any or all of the activities that constitute the normal working day of their Teacher Associate such as meetings, inservice sessions, hall or playground supervision, or outdoor education trips.

+Note: While the Student Teacher should share in supervision with the Teacher Associate(s), the Student Teacher cannot assume legal responsibility for pupil supervision.
+It is suggested that the Teacher Associate is always available and on the school site for the Student Teachers support.
 At no time during the practicum can the Student Teacher act as a substitute teacher.